 Application of arithmetic and algebra to business in order to solve supply and demand, break even, maxima-minima, and similar problems.
-Systems of equations solved by Geometric, Gauss-Jordan elimination, and inverse matrix methods.
+Systems of equations solved by Geometric, Gaus-Jordan elimination, and inverse matrix methods.
 Many topics of mathematics as it applies to finance and some basic concepts of probability, are also covered.
 This is a level 2 course.
 Prerequisite: Placement at a level 2 or higher or successful completion of MTH 0320 Intermediate Algebra.
-Accelerated Degree Program use only.